-A serene harbour laying in the midst of this concrete jungle, Victoria Harbour is an iconic location in Hong Kong.
-Best known for its panoramic views at night and skyline, the promenades are always filled with locals and tourists alike.
+A serene harbour in the midst of this concrete jungle, Victoria Harbour is an iconic location in Hong Kong.
+Best known for its panoramic views at night and its world-renowned skyline, the promenades are always filled with locals and tourists alike.
 This bay area stretches 9km!

 #HZTip: Marvel at the vast harbour when you’re discovering the Avenue of Stars or the Central Waterfront Promenade.
-If you find yourself by the harbour at 8pm, do not miss the daily display of Symphony of Lights as well.
+If you find yourself by the harbour at 8pm, do not miss the nightly display of ‘A Symphony of Lights’ as well.

 Avenue of Stars

 Hong Kong’s reply to Hollywood’s Walk of Fame, the Avenue of Stars is a must-see when you are in the district.
-Located right by the well-known Victoria Harbour, visitors can enjoy marvelling at the various handprints of various famous Chinese celebrities.
+Located on the promenade by the well-known Victoria Harbour, visitors can marvel at the various handprints of famous Chinese celebrities.
 Don’t miss the golden chance to snap a photo with a life-sized bronze statue of Bruce Lee!

 #HZTip: This tower can be accessed via the MTR, making it an easy stop for everyone.
 Plus, for Muslim travellers, there is a prayer room available!